Kris Bryant Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 3.93 team ERA ranks 11th among all league pitching staffs.
+- The Pirates have the 11th-ranked team ERA among all MLB pitching staffs (3.91).

-- The Pirates allow the eighth-fewest home runs in baseball (33 total, 0.9 per game).
+- Pirates pitchers combine to give up the eighth-fewest home runs in baseball (35 total, 0.9 per game).

-- Keller (3-1 with a 3.32 ERA and 48 strikeouts in 40 2/3 innings pitched) makes the start for the Pirates, his eighth of the season.
+- Hill gets the start for the Pirates, his eighth of the season.
+He is 3-3 with a 4.78 ERA and 32 strikeouts in 37 2/3 innings pitched.

-- The righty's last appearance came on Wednesday against the Tampa Bay Rays, when he tossed five innings, surrendering one earned run while giving up five hits.
+- The left-hander's last appearance came on Friday against the Toronto Blue Jays, when he threw 5 1/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.